 Start with taking a CBD supplement (we recommend the BeYou CBD Oral Drops) just before you want to sleep.
 This will relax your mind, and help put an end to the list of worries that might be stopping you being able to drift off.
 The temperature of your room can also affect sleep – if you can, try to have your bedroom at a cooler temperature than you might like.
 A hot bedroom can stop the body being able to self-regulate, and your sleep efficiency will be reduced (yep, there can be a bad kind of ‘hot and steamy night’).

 A silk pillowcase will help keep you cool, as well as being boujie af.
-Try the Kitsch Silk Pillowcase (and eye mask, too – you know those pesky housemates always leave the hallway light on!)
+Try the By BEAUTY BAY Satin Pillowcase (and eye mask, too – you know those pesky housemates always leave the hallway light on!)